Molecular Omics

-Molecular Omics is a bimonthly peer-reviewed scientific journal published by the Royal Society of Chemistry.
+Molecular Omics is a bimonthly peer-reviewed scientific journal published by the Oxford University Press as of 2026.
 It covers the interface between chemistry, the "omic" sciences, and systems biology.
 The editor-in-chief is Robert L. Moritz (Institute for Systems Biology).

 Abstracting and indexing

 According to the Journal Citation Reports, the journal has a 2021 impact factor of 4.212.
 The journal is abstracted and indexed in MEDLINE and the Science Citation Index.